-Figure 31: Aquaplanet annual mean climatologies of a) precipitation [mm/day], b) mean sea level pressure [hPa], c) surface winds [m/s] and d) 200 hPa zonal winds [m/s]

-Now, the response to a gaussian Gill-type SST anomaly is analysed.
-For this purpose an additional experiment is performed in which such an anomaly is added to the aquaplanet SST field (Fig. 32).
-The responses of mean surface pressure, zonal wind, 200 hPa velocity potential, 200 hPa eddy streamfunction, precipitation and 850 hPa pressure vertical velocity are shown in Fig. 33.
+Figure 40: Aquaplanet annual mean climatologies of a) precipitation [mm/day], b) mean sea level pressure [hPa], c) surface winds [m/s] and d) 200 hPa zonal winds [m/s] Now, the response to a gaussian Gill-type SST anomaly is analysed.
+For this purpose an additional experiment is performed in which such an anomaly is added to the aquaplanet SST field (Fig. 41).
+The responses of mean surface pressure, zonal wind, 200 hPa velocity potential, 200 hPa eddy streamfunction, precipitation and 850 hPa pressure vertical velocity are shown in Fig. 42.
 This response may be interpreted as the Gill-type response reproduced by an Atmospheric General Circulation Model (AGCM).
 Indeed, in the surface pressure we can identify off-equatorial Rossby-gyres to the west and high pressure at the equator resembling the Kelvin-wave type response.
-The precipitation and 850 hPa pressure vertical velocity response match each other quite closely, which may not be surprising because on one hand upward motion will lead to condensation (section??).
-On the other hand, as discussed in section 4.2, in the tropics there is an approximate equilibrium between the diabatic heating (cooling) and the adiabatic cooling (warming) term (see equation 97)
+The precipitation and 850 hPa pressure vertical velocity response match each other quite closely, which may not be surprising because on one hand upward motion will lead to condensation (section3.4).
+On the other hand, as discussed in section 7.2, in the tropics there is an approximate equilibrium between the diabatic heating (cooling) and the adiabatic cooling (warming) term (see equation 195) $-S_p\omega \approx \frac{Q}{cp}$ .

-$-S_p\omega \approx \frac{Q}{cp}$.

-Figure 32: Aquaplanet annual mean SST distribution and Gill-type SST perturbation.
-Units are K.

-Also this leads to a good agreement between precipitation (e.g. vertical integrated heating) and the vertical velocity field.
-Note, however, that in the Gill solution there is no precipitation, and the vertical velocity field is very different from the one shown in Fig. 33 (there we have sinking motion everywhere outside the heating region).
+(216) a) CLIM b) PERT - CLIM $$604 \frac{285}{285} \frac{285}{285} \frac{285}{284} \frac{285}{284}$$ Figure 41: Aquaplanet annual mean SST distribution and Gill-type SST perturbation.
+Units are K. Also this leads to a good agreement between precipitation (e.g. vertical integrated heating) and the vertical velocity field.
+Note, however, that in the Gill solution there is no precipitation, and the vertical velocity field is very different from the one shown in Fig. 42 (there we have sinking motion everywhere outside the heating region).
 These differences are a weakness of the simplified equations used in the Gill solution (essentially modified shallow water equations) rather than a weakness of the AGCM solution, which essentially solves the full Navier-Stokes equations.
 Another important difference with respect to the traditional Gill solution is that there is an infinite zonal domain is assumed, whereas in reality it is periodic.
 This leads to differences in the atmospheric adjustments to the heating.
 For example, to the east of the heating, we do find off-equatorial anticyclonic Rossby gyres in the surface pressure, which resemble the cyclonic ones to the west.
 We may interpret these as response to the upper-level convergence (maximum in velocity potential) at around 60W to 30W.
 However, we do note that in the regions with the imposed SST anomaly (around 180E), we get increased rainfall (heating) due to the destabilization of the atmosphere.
-The rainfall structure appears to be related to the meridional zonal wind gradient (main component of vorticity), which is cyclonic in the off-equatorial regions to the west, and anticyclonic in the off-equatorial regions to the east of the heating (explain!), which should induce rising and sinking motion respectively, which we know from the equation of Ekman pumping that you derived the the GFD course

-$$w(De) \approx \xi_g \sqrt{\frac{K_m}{2f}}$$ , (119)
+The rainfall structure appears to be related to the meridional zonal wind gradient (main component of vorticity), which is cyclonic in the off-equatorial regions to the west, and anticyclonic in the off-equatorial regions to the east of the heating (explain!), which should induce rising and sinking motion respectively, which we know from the equation of Ekman pumping that you derived the the GFD course $$w(De) \approx \xi_g \sqrt{\frac{K_m}{2f}}$$ , (217) However, since we are using a numerical model to simulate the effects of Ekman pumping, it is best to use the model's boundary-layer parameterization, which is